In this guide, I will show you all the best places to photograph the July 4th fireworks in Washington DC.

 The only reason why this image is in the guide is that this spot has the potential to be very cool on an evening with clear skies.
 I love how there are three elements all lined up, the NMAAHC, Washington Monument and fireworks.
 I also think the granite surface of the entryway to the museum makes for a potentially cool reflection (with or without rain).

-A great spot to start is Theodore Roosevelt Island.
+Another great spot to start is Theodore Roosevelt Island.
 If you walk about half a mile east, you’ll start seeing some great viewpoints of the memorials all lined up together.
 This vantage point could still possibly work.
 However, if you want a landmark, Lady Bird Johnson park may be your best bet to shoot from.

 You could pack a picnic and go early for this one but, it is not completely necessary.
 There are so many places along the trail that offer great views of the fireworks that going early isn’t too much of a concern.
 However, the traffic along the George Washington Parkway can get pretty nuts.
 Especially once the fireworks get going, many cars stop to watch.